d12frosted/elpa-mirror/gnu/denote-readme.txt

   keywords are sorted alphabetically (technically, the sorting is done with `string-lessp').

+  The interactive behaviour of the `denote' command is influenced by the user option `denote-prompts' ([The denote-prompts option]).

-  The `denote' command can also be called from Lisp, in which case it expects the `TITLE' and `KEYWORDS' arguments.
-The former is a string, the latter a list of strings.
+  The `denote' command can also be called from Lisp.
+Read its doc string for the technicalities.

   In the interest of discoverability, `denote' is also available under the alias `denote-create-note'.